hillairet/hillairet.github.io/_posts/2023-06-09-todoist-for-habit-stacks.md

   image_description: "Hands stacking coins in three piles"
   caption: "Photo credit: [**Unsplash**](https://unsplash.com)"
   teaser: /assets/images/teasers/2023-02-jpqyfK7GB4w-unsplash_coins-budget.jpg
+excerpt: Stop wasting time on mundane daily tasks.
+Instead automate the mundane away with Todoist and habit stacks.
 ---

 Everything we do takes time and energy.
 Even if it's a tiny amount, there is a cost to